Emergency Money: What to Do When Your Bills Are Bigger Than Your Income | Wealthsimple

 Build an emergency fund to cover your major expenses (food, shelter, utilities, clothing) for three to six months.
 Put the money somewhere low risk, like a savings account.
 Once you’ve done that...

-Maximize your employer match.
-If your employer matches your contribution to your company-provided investment account, that’s free money.
+Contribute to a pension.
+If your employer matches your contribution to your company-provided pension account, make sure you are contributing the highest amount that they'll match.
+Because, that’s free money.
 Don’t turn it down.
+And remember, you can also have a pension outside of work.
+This is where you can consolidate all your previous workplace pensions or add extra cushioning to your retirement pot.
 Once you’ve done that...

-If you’ve made it this far, get smart about taxes.
-Tax-advantaged investment accounts like a TFSA or an RRSP are the next step after you’ve taken full advantage of employer matching.
+If you’ve made it this far, get smart about tax-free savings.
+Investment accounts like an ISA are the next step after you’ve taken full advantage of employer matching.
 Once you’ve done that...

-(Finally, when you’ve run through steps 1-5) You can start thinking about setting up a taxable investment account, or earmarking extra cash for some other savings goal.
+(Finally, when you’ve run through steps 1-5) You can start thinking about setting up a taxable investment account (like a personal account), or earmarking extra cash for some other savings goal.
 Once you’ve done that...

 You’re probably thinking: why are we talking about ideal personal finance scenarios during the End Times?
 It’s because, in End Times (or just a bad recession, personal or global) you need to know these principles and then reverse the waterfall.
 And then, later, hopefully we can all get our waterfalls going in the right direction again, spilling over down your personal path to financial fantastic-ness.